BtbN/FFmpeg-Builds/README.md

 Builds run daily at 12:00 UTC and are automatically released on success.

+### Release Retention Policy

+- The last build of each month is kept for two years.
+- The last 14 daily builds are kept.

 ## Package List

 For a list of included dependencies check the scripts.d directory.